-- Chemical imbalance: The brains of people with depression look different than those who don’t have depression.
-Also, the parts of the brain that manage your mood, thoughts, sleep, appetite, and behavior don’t have the right balance of chemicals.
+- Chemical imbalance: The brains of people with depression look different than those who don't have depression.
+Also, the parts of the brain that manage your mood, thoughts, sleep, appetite, and behaviour don't have the right balance of chemicals.

-- Hormonal factors: Menstrual cycle changes, pregnancy, miscarriage, postpartum period, peri-menopause, and menopause may all cause a woman to develop depression.
+- Hormonal factors: Menstrual cycle changes, pregnancy, miscarriage, postpartum period, perimenopause, and menopause may all cause a woman to develop depression.

-- Stress: Stressful life events such as trauma, loss of a loved one, a bad relationship, work responsibilities, caring for children and aging parents, abuse, and poverty may trigger depression in some people.
-An episode of depression can be ‘triggered’ by stressful things that happen in our lives, particularly events involving a loss of some kind - such as unemployment, leaving home, death of a family member or friend.
+- Stress: Stressful life events such as trauma, loss of a loved one, a bad relationship, work responsibilities, caring for children and ageing parents, abuse, and poverty may trigger depression in some people.
+An episode of depression can be triggered by stressful things that happen in our lives, particularly events involving a loss of some kind - such as unemployment, leaving home, death of a family member or friend.
 Even an apparently happy event can also bring a sense of loss; for example, parents can feel they have 'lost' their son or daughter when they get married, even if they are very happy for them.
 If you have had to cope with a lot of changes or stressful events, one more may seem like the 'last straw'.